flaviosilveira/notes/Books Notes & Readings/Social Matrix.md

 - If you love and follow a celebrity, for whatever reason, that became your reality.
 If I hate that same celebrity for whatever reason, that creates my reality.
 That draws diferent realities.

 - We are created for not question anything based on incentives.
 We have grades, awards, our parents want us to go well in school, otherwise we wont get what we want.
 And how to go well in school?
 Memorizing the shit that school tells you.
-And you will follow it, because you need you need to go to the next level, you need your diploma, because in the future you will need a job.
+And you will follow it, because you need to go to the next level, you need your diploma, because in the future you will need a job.

 - Every society has its own dinamic, a Flow of authority and reputation, status.
 Harvard, Nasa, you named it.
 If a guy with 3 phds write a book, you will believe in him more than in me.

 - Google use that.
-If your site was linked y one of those authorities, your site will be showed first in google.
+If your site was linked to one of those authorities, your site will be showed first in google.
 When was the last time you reach page 2, 3 on google?
 Google build the first page, and that build your reality.

 - Science.
 Did you already did some science?
 Or science is an article that someone wrote, and you take that as real.
 An Authority wrote that, using money from another authority and you take that as real.